2022 Georgia state elections: Eliminated in primary

+Primary results

 General Assembly

 All 56 State Senate and 180 State House seats were up for election.
 Republicans retained their majorities in both houses, though Democrats gained two seats in the Georgia House of Representatives and one in the Georgia Senate.

-District Attorneys
+District attorneys

 9 out of 49 judicial circuits held elections for district attorney.

 Judicial elections

-Three seats on the Supreme Court of Georgia were up for nonpartisan statewide election to succeed justices David Nahmias, Carla W. McMillian and Shawn Ellen LaGrua.
+Three seats on the Supreme Court of Georgia were up for nonpartisan statewide election to succeed justices Verda Colvin, Carla Wong McMillian and Shawn Ellen LaGrua.
+Of these three, only Colvin's seat was contested by attorney Veronica Brinson, the Democratic nominee for Georgia's 25th State Senate district in 2020.
+Colvin won the election on May 24 with 68% of the votes.

+Colvin's seat

+Elections were also held for three seats on the Georgia Court of Appeals to succeed judges Anne Elizabeth Barnes, Chris McFadden and Trea Pipkin.
+All three won their races uncontested.

 Local elections

 During the regular primary, most counties and several consolidated city-county governments held nonpartisan elections for mayor, select city council or county commission seats, and select board of education seats, including Columbus, Athens, and Augusta.